hbakhtiyor/schnorr/README.md

 3. signature ([]byte): The signature is a 64-byte array.

 ##### Returns
-(bool, error): An error if verification fails.
+(bool, error): True if signature is valid, An error if verification fails.

 ##### Examples
 ```go